 Almost anybody would look at that list and find something that they agree should be a priority for them.
-Still most of us don’t do anything about it.
+Still, most of us don’t do anything about it.

+By themselves, it’s hard to get excited about paying off debt or losing weight.
 Not because we are lazy.
 Not because we don’t care.
-It's because they are just words without any emotional weight behind them.
+It’s because they are just words without any emotional weight behind them.
 There is no “Why”.